HeiseMo/days-gone-by/ReadMe.txt

 Idea for the game in its shortest form:

--Clicker game where you must complete certain actions to survive until help come along
+-Clicker game where you must complete certain actions to survive until help comes along

 Story: